 “Acute toxicity” means the ability of a hazardous substance to cause injury or death to an organism as a result of a short-term exposure to a hazardous substance.

-“Agreed order” means an order issued by Ecology under WAC 173-340-530 with which the potentially liable person receiving the order agrees to comply.
+“Agreed order” means an order issued by ecology under WAC 173-340-530 with which the potentially liable person receiving the order agrees to comply.
 An agreed order may be used to require or approve any cleanup or other remedial actions, but it is not a settlement under RCW 70A.305.040(4) and does not contain a covenant not to sue, or provide protection from claims for contribution, or provide eligibility for public funding of remedial actions under RCW 70A.305.190(4)(a)(v) and (vi).

 “Aliphatic hydrocarbons” or “aliphatics” means organic compounds that are characterized by a straight, branched, or cyclic (nonbenzene ring) arrangement of carbon atoms and that do not contain halogens (such as chlorine).
 See also "aromatic hydrocarbons."